k4sh4n1/research/earthquake/003_tectonic/README.md

 # Locations

 Seismic signals from different tectonic plate boundaries are selected at strategic locations around the globe.
-They are shown on the following map.
+Station locations are at major plate boundary intersections, shown on the following map.

 # Time window